 Ontario: Three weeks of gospel meetings with Bruce Rodgers and Brandon Doll which began March 19 were were encouraging, with a 10-year-old boy professing faith.

 Ciudad Obregón: Three weeks of gospel meetings concluded on April 23 with a good number of unbelievers attending and the hand of God evident in salvation.
-Leonel Chávez preached with Alberto Mendoza (Obregon) for the first two weeks before leaving for Chihuahua.
+Alberto Mendoza (Obregon) helped with the preaching for the first two weeks before leaving for Chihuahua.

 San Luis Río Colorado: In April, the assembly was encouraged by the baptism and subsequent reception to the fellowship of two believers.

-El Vergel: Leonel Chávez and his family, along with a young sister from the Obregón assembly, visited here in April for a week.
-Each evening there was also a children’s meeting while the gospel was being preached, and God blessed in salvation.
+El Vergel: A week of gospel meetings and children’s meeting were held in April and God blessed in salvation.
 The believers in this small mountain town were encouraged when a brother was baptized in a nearby river.
 Please pray for the preservation and growth of the work here.

 Monterrey: Bernardo Chirinos, a full-time worker from Puerto Cabello, Venezuela, spent almost a month in Mexico, helping in two weeks of gospel meetings as well as a week of Bible readings on 1 Timothy.